illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/modules.rst

 netgen
 --------------
-`netgen.py` includes basic network elements, e.g. neuron groups, synapses and Winner-Take-All (WTA) structures, that can be added into ``NetworkGenerator`` to implement Spiking Neural Networks (SNNs) on DYNAP-SE1 processor.
+`netgen.py` includes basic network elements, e.g. neuron groups, synapses, and Winner-Take-All (WTA) structures, that can be added into ``NetworkGenerator`` to implement Spiking Neural Networks (SNNs) on DYNAP-SE1 processor.